rsg-argentina/rsg-argentina/content/authors/Carla/_index.md

 email = "carlastembio@gmail.com"

 # List (academic) interests or hobbies
-interests = ["Bioinformatics of NGS data, prediction of prokaryotic plasmids and resistance proteins"]
+interests = ["Structural Bioinformatics, Education, Programming"]

 # Organizational groups that you belong to (for People widget)
 #   Set this to `[]` or comment out if you are not using People widget.